S&P 500 Historical Drawdowns

 Event: The commonly used name for the drawdown or the economic/market event that triggered it.

-Start: The approximate month the S&P 500 began declining from its prior peak (all-time high at that point).
+Start: The approximate month the S&P 500 began declining from its prior peak (an all-time high for most events; a post-crisis recovery high for the rows marked *).

 End: The approximate month the S&P 500 reached the trough (lowest point) of the drawdown.